Colville Indian Reservation

-The Confederated Tribes have 8,700 descendants from twelve aboriginal tribes.
+The Confederated Tribes have 8,700 descendants from twelve bands of Indigenous peoples of the Northwestern Plateau.
 The tribes are known in English as: the Colville, Nespelem, Sanpoil, Lakes (after the Arrow Lakes of British Columbia, or Sinixt), Palus, Wenatchi, Chelan, Entiat, Methow, southern Okanagan, Sinkiuse-Columbia, and Nez Perce of Chief Joseph's Band.
 Some members of the Spokane tribe also settled the Colville reservation after it was established.

 The most common of the indigenous languages spoken on the reservation is Colville-Okanagan, a Salishan language.
 Other tribes speak other Salishan languages, with the exception of the Nez Perce and Palus, who speak Sahaptian languages.

 History

+Pre-colonial

 Before the influx of British and Americans in the mid-1850s, the ancestors of the 12 aboriginal tribes followed seasonal cycles to gather their food sources.
 They moved to the rivers for salmon and other fish runs, mountain meadows for berries and deer, or the plateau for roots.
 Their traditional territories were grouped primarily around waterways, such as the Columbia, San Poil, Nespelem, Okanogan, Snake, and Wallowa rivers.

 Many tribal ancestors ranged throughout their aboriginal territories and other areas in the Northwest (including British Columbia), gathering with other native peoples for traditional activities such as food harvesting, feasting, trading, and celebrations that included sports and gambling.
 Their lives were tied to the cycles of nature, both spiritually and traditionally.